finlayiainmaclean/unipka/README.md

 - A macro and micro pKa calculator, including pH-adjusted free energies for each microstate
 - A logD calculator following the methodology of [Rowan Sci](https://chemrxiv.org/engage/chemrxiv/article-details/68388349c1cb1ecda02ba65d), by calculating the weighted average of logP values for each microstate.
 - A state penalty function, useful for calculating permeability of neutral species, also following the methodology of [Rowan Sci](https://chemrxiv.org/engage/chemrxiv/article-details/68388349c1cb1ecda02ba65d) and [Lawrenz and co](https://pubs.acs.org/doi/10.1021/acs.jcim.3c00150).
-- A solvation energy calculator using a semiemperical QM code and the ALPB implicit solvent model.
+- A solvation energy calculator that uses xTB and the ALPB implicit solvent model.
 - A Kpuu calculator built using Kpuu, logD and the state penalty as features.
 - A small Jupyter widget to visualise the microstate distributions across a range of pH values.